 Grab a tape measure and measure the following three places

-How tall is it (including the wheels).
+How tall it is (including the wheels).

 How wide it is across the front.